Keith Millard

-Keith Joseph Millard (born March 18, 1962) is an American former professional football player who played as a defensive tackle for nine seasons for the Minnesota Vikings, the Green Bay Packers, the Seattle Seahawks and the Philadelphia Eagles from 1985 to 1993 in the National Football League (NFL).
+Keith Joseph Millard (born March 18, 1962) is an American former professional football player who played as a defensive tackle for nine seasons for the Minnesota Vikings, Green Bay Packers, Seattle Seahawks and Philadelphia Eagles from 1985 to 1993 in the National Football League (NFL).

-Early and college career
+Early life and college

-Keith Millard was born in Pleasanton, California.
+Millard was born in Pleasanton, California to Brian Appleford, a British Royal Marine, and Paddie McCloskey.
+The two separated when Millard was two years old and were divorced three years later.
+One year later, Paddie met and married Jack Millard, a carpet layer, and insisted that her children be adopted by Millard.

 He was a tight end and linebacker at Foothill High School in Pleasanton.
-Keith played college football at Washington State University.
+He played college football at Washington State University.

 As a freshman Millard played tight end but was moved to defensive tackle as a sophomore, where he started first time as a junior.
-Millard was voted first-team All-Pac-10 as a senior and won the Morris Trophy as the Pac-10's top defensive lineman.
+He was voted first-team All-Pac-10 as a senior and won the Morris Trophy as the Pac-10's top defensive lineman.
+As a senior, he was named a first-team All-American by Gannett News Service.

 Professional career

-Keith Millard was drafted by the Vikings based on a recommendation from their scout Don Deisch in the first round of the 1984 NFL Draft and played one season in the USFL.
+Millard was selected by the Vikings based on a recommendation from their scout Don Deisch in the first round of the 1984 NFL draft and played one season in the USFL.
 He was selected to the Pro Bowl in 1988 and 1989.
 He held the NFL record for most sacks in a single season by a defensive tackle with 18 in 1989, and was named NFL Defensive Player of the Year that season.
 His record was broken by Aaron Donald in 2018.
-The following season he suffered a major knee injury in a week 4 contest versus Tampa Bay.
-The injury effectively ended his time in Minnesota, and although he continued to play for a handful of seasons with various teams, he was never again as dominant of a force.
+The following season he suffered a career-changing injury in a week 4 contest versus Tampa Bay, tearing both his medial collateral and anterior cruciate ligaments in his right knee when his cleats got caught up in landing when trying to leap over a player that had his knees buckle.
+The injury effectively ended his time in Minnesota.
+He played with three further teams and retired twice.

-Keith's large stature was a huge asset in bulking up the Minnesota Vikings defensive line.
+Millard's large stature was a huge asset in bulking up the Minnesota Vikings defensive line.
 His All-Pro honors and record-setting sacks make him a Minnesota Vikings great.
-Millard played in 93 games during his career, making 58 sacks, and two interceptions.
+He played in 93 games during his career, making 58 sacks, and two interceptions.

 Millard was voted among the top 50 players to ever play for the Minnesota Vikings In 2010.